 MOENA WHISTLEBLOWER PROTECTION POLICY

-To protect an employee who reports an activity viewed as unlawful or unethical from retaliatory action.
+To protect members who reports an activity viewed as unlawful or unethical from retaliatory action.

-To offer an employee a mechanism to report such activity
+To offer members a mechanism to report such activity

-To ensure that the ENA is as compliant as possible to the Sarbanes-Oxley Act of 2002
+To ensure that the MOENA is in compliance with the Sarbanes-Oxley Act of 2002

 Policy

-The ENA will not take retaliatory action against any employee for reporting an activity such as a violation of state or federal law, billing for services not performed or for goods not delivered, and other fraudulent or inappropriate financial reporting or management.
+MOENA, including the MOENA Board of Directors, will not take retaliatory action against, or interfere with the lawful employment or livelihood of any contractor or ENA member, who, in good faith reports what is considered “protected disclosures”.

 Standards/Criteria

-Criminal whistleblower provisions of Sarbanes-Oxley Act of 2002 apply to not-for-profits.
-It is possible that a criminal action could be brought against ENA for terminating an employee because her or she reports a suspected violation of federal law.
+A Criminal whistleblower provisions of Sarbanes-Oxley Act of 2002 apply to not-for-profits.

+B All whistleblower complaints must be reported and addressed in accordance with the MOENA policy.

 Operational Procedure

-An employee with knowledge or a concern relative to illegal or dishonest fraudulent activity is to communicate these concerns by contacting his or her immediate supervisor, the Executive Director, ENA President, or any member of the Board of Directors.
-If this is not an option, the employee should contact ENA legal counsel.
+Any person with knowledge or a concern relative to illegal or dishonest fraudulent activity is to communicate these concerns by, the Executive Director, National ENA President, or any member of the MOENA Board of Directors.
+If this is not an option, the person should contact National ENA legal counsel.

-The supervisor is to bring any report of illegal and dishonest activity to the Executive Director or ENA President who in turn is to deliver immediately an accurate and complete report to the appropriate ENA leadership or legal counsel.
+Any report of illegal and dishonest activity to the MOENA Board of Directors who in turn is to deliver immediately an accurate and complete report to the appropriate ENA leadership or legal counsel.

 It will then be determined who is responsible for investigating and coordinating corrective action.

-An employee reporting suspected illegal or unethical activity is to exercise sound judgment to avoid baseless allegations.
+Any person reporting suspected illegal or unethical activity is to exercise sound judgment to avoid baseless allegations.

-The whistleblower is protected from retaliation based on reporting activity in accordance with this Policy and Procedure, including any adverse employment action such as termination, compensation decreases, or poor work assignments and threats of physical harm.
+The whistleblower is protected from retaliation based on reporting activity in accordance with this Policy and Procedure.

-The right of a whistleblower for protection against retaliation does not include immunity for any personal wrongdoing that is alleged and investigated, or immunity from discipline or termination based on job performance or other factors, except for reporting activity in accordance with this Policy and Procedure.
+The right of a whistleblower for protection against retaliation does not include immunity for any personal wrongdoing that is alleged and investigated except for reporting activity in accordance with this Policy and Procedure.